 - Unsecured devices and data: This could include the lack of firewalls or insufficient security controls.
 Such unsecured devices are at a high risk of being exploited in a DDoS attack.

-- Phishing scams: This is when an attacker sends emails or texts to a user with the aim of tricking them into clicking on a link, installing malicious software or relinquishing sensitive information.
+- Phishing scams: A phishing scam is when an attacker sends emails or texts to a user with the aim of tricking them into clicking on a link, installing malicious software or relinquishing sensitive information.

 - Data leakage: A data leak is an unintentional exposure of sensitive data on the internet.
 For example, an employee might upload a file containing customer data to an unsecured server.

 - Lack of encryption: This is the storing, sending or transferring of information without converting it into ciphertext first.

-- Social engineering: When a victim is tricked into giving up sensitive data.
+- Social engineering: Social engineering is when a victim is tricked into giving up sensitive data.
 For example, when someone claiming to be from a police officer requests specific information about a customer.

 - Poor password management: A poor password manager can lead to passwords being reused across accounts that may not have appropriate security controls in place.
 If one of these compromised accounts is targeted then all other associated accounts could also be at risk.
 An example of poor password management is not implementing multi-factor authentication.

 - Reputational damage: This can happen when sensitive customer data is shared without permission with people who are not authorized to view them.
 For instance, if a company shares customer data with third parties without their consent, this breach of confidentiality could lead to negative publicity.

 Step 3: Determine the Impact of all Inherent Risks

 This process is completed without considering the control environment.
 All of the inherent risks that were discovered in the preceding steps should be assigned a rating reflecting their level of impact if exploited.